ezakto/react-intlstrings/README.md

 ### Messages can be JSX structures

-You can return JSX structures as instead of plain strings:
+You can return JSX structures instead of plain strings:

 ```js
 Intl.add('en', {